Public lecture by Dr Jane Barratt

 A public lecture by Dr Jane Barratt, Secretary General of the International Federation on Ageing

 The world is rapidly ageing: the number of people aged 60 and over as a proportion of the global population is predicted to double from 11% in 2006 to 22% by 2050.
-Come along to this public lecture where you too can learn the secrets of healthy ageing.
+In this public lecture where you too can learn the secrets of healthy ageing.
 Health and well-being are not only determined by our genes and personal characteristics but also by the environment into which we are born and live throughout the life course.
 The environment therefore plays an important role in influencing how we age and how we respond to disease, loss of function and other forms of loss and adversity that we may experience at different stages of life, and in particular in later years.
 Age-friendly environments foster health and well-being and the participation of people as they age.

 They are accessible, equitable, inclusive, safe and secure, and supportive.
 They promote health and prevent or delay the onset of disease and functional decline.
 They provide people-centred services and support to enable recovery or to compensate for the loss of function so that people can continue to do the things that are important to them.

-In this public lecture Jane Barratt will present the Age-friendly Cities, Communities and Environments framework and discuss the work done by the WHO and the IFA to support the creation of age-friendly environment in diverse settings around the globe.
+In this public lecture Jane Barratt presented the Age-friendly Cities, Communities and Environments framework and discuss the work done by the WHO and the IFA to support the creation of age-friendly environment in diverse settings around the globe.
 She will also re ect on changes that you can make in your organisation, your community and your personal life to build environments that foster active ageing, remove physical and social barriers to participation, and promote independence.

 - This public lecture is sponsored by the Government of Western Australia, The International Federation on Ageing and the UWA Institute of Advanced Studies.